JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-06-24-xlm_roberta_qa_xlmr_base_texas_squad_da_da_saattrupdan_da_3_0.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `xlmr-base-texas-squad-da` is a English model originally trained by `saattrupdan`.
+Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `xlmr-base-texas-squad-da` is a Danish model originally trained by `saattrupdan`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>